-- 11. On the Excluded-Auto-Mapped-Source-Attributes Property menu, confirm your selections, and then press Enter to accept the changes. - 12.
-On the Sync Class Properties menu, review the configuration, and then type f to accept the changes. - 13.
+- 11. On the Sync Class Properties menu, review the configuration, and then type £ to accept the changes. - 12.
 On the server instances in the Destination topology, you must turn off schema checking due to a schema error that occurs when the required attributes in the Person objectclass are not present.
 The command assumes that you have already set the global configuration property for the server-group to "all-servers".
-You can use bin/dsconfig with the --applyChangeTo server-group in non-interactive mode to turn off schema checking on all of the servers in the group. - \$ bin/dsconfig set-global-configuration-prop \ --set check-schema:false --applyChangeTo server-group \ --port 3389 --bindDN "uid=admin,dc=example,dc=com" \ --bindPassword secret --no-prompt - 14.
-Run bin/resync to load the filtered data from the source endpoint to the target endpoint.
+You can use bin/dsconfig with the --applyChangeTo server-group in non-interactive mode to turn off schema checking on all of the servers in the group.

+''' $ bin/dsconfig --no-prompt set-global-configuration-prop \ --set check-schema:false --applyChangeTo server-group \ --port 3389 --bindDN "uid=admin,dc=example,dc=com" \ --bindPassword secret '''

+13. Run bin/resync to load the filtered data from the source endpoint to the target endpoint.

+'''

-\$ bin/resync --pipe-name "test-sync-pipe" --numPasses 3
+$ bin/resync --pipe-name "test-sync-pipe" --numPasses 3

+'''

-15. Run bin/realtime-sync to start synchronization.
+14. Run bin/realtime-sync to start synchronization.